Rector’s Reflections

 as a reader, intercessor, or communion assistant – or training and being licenced

 as a lay reader, deacon, or priest.
 What role is Christ calling you to?
-And what opportunities can we provide for you to
+And what opportunities can we provide for you to explore, or further fulfil, your own vocation?

 Your priest, Fr John